Consideration: Monetary value of consideration

-Generally, courts do not inquire whether the deal between two parties was monetarily fair—merely that each party passed some legal obligation or duty to the other party.
+Generally, courts do not inquire whether the deal between two parties was monetarily fair—merely that each party passed some legal obligation or duty to the other.
 The dispositive issue is the presence of consideration, not the adequacy of the consideration.
 The values between consideration passed by each party to a contract need not be comparable.

-For instance, if A offers B $200 to buy B's mansion, luxury sports car, and private jet, there is still consideration on both sides.
-A's consideration is $200, and B's consideration is the mansion, car, and jet.
+For instance, if A offers B $100 to buy B's mansion, there is still consideration on both sides.
+A's consideration is $100, and B's consideration is the mansion.
 Courts in the United States generally leave parties to their own contracts and do not intervene.
-The old English rule of consideration questioned whether a party gave the value of a peppercorn to the other party.
-As a result, contracts in the United States have sometimes have had one party pass nominal amounts of consideration, typically citing $1.
-Thus, licensing contracts that do not involve any money at all often cite as consideration, "for the sum of $1 and other good and valuable consideration."
+A parallel in English common law is the value of a peppercorn being given by one party to the other, treated as sufficient consideration if it is agreed to by both.
+In the United States, contracts often stipulate a nominal amount of consideration passing between parties, typically $1.
+Thus, licensing contracts are often written, "for the sum of $1 and other good and valuable consideration."

-However, some courts in the United States may take issue with nominal consideration, or consideration with virtually no value.
-Some courts have since thought this was a sham.
-Since contract disputes are typically resolved in state court, some state courts have found that merely providing $1 to another is not a sufficiently legal duty, and therefore no legal consideration passes in these kinds of deals, and consequently, no contract is formed.
-However, this is a minority position.
+However, some courts in the United States, typically at the state level, take issue with consideration holding virtually no value, regarding it as a sham.
+A promise of $1 to another in compensation is held to be an insufficient legal duty, and therefore an inadequate basis for forming a contract.
+This is, however, a minority position.